 8) Go from answer options

-9) The person who’s second preference is Rose is Bhuvan and the one who’s fourth preference is orchid is Dilip.
+9) The person whose second preference is Rose is Bhuvan and the one whose fourth preference is orchid is Dilip.

 Their level of dissimilarity is 8 (from table 1)

 10) From table two, the answer is 8

 Growth in sales of B= 30